What is Connecting Cheltenham?

 The Connecting Cheltenham strategy has been developed by working with residents, education, business, transport, health, and developer organisations, as well as local councillors.

-For full details of this vision, read the Connecting Cheltenham report.
+For full details of this vision, read the Connecting Cheltenham strategy report.